 Only Owner and Admin users can create and configure Central Notification Templates.

 Central Notification Templates are available within the Settings->Central Notification Templates page.
-When you open the Central Notification Templates page, you will find the list of your current templates, or the following screen, if there is not any template for your organization yet.
+Open the Central Notification Templates to find the list of current templates.

-When you click the Add Central Template or Click here links that are available within the example screen above, the following screen will show up which expects you to define a name and the list of user roles to apply the template for.
-Please remind you can edit these settings any time.
+Click Add Central Template (or Click here if no templates exist) to define a name and the list of user roles to apply the template for.
+Reminder: These settings can be edited at any time.

-As you can also notice, details page has the same look & feel experience with your Profile -> Notification page.
-The only difference is, you are expected to select a contact method and the contact order instead of the exact contact address while defining a notification rule step.
-While sending a notification, OpsGenie will match the appropriate contact whose definition is provided within the central notification rule step.
+The details page has the same look and experience.
+Select a contact method and the contact order instead of the exact contact address while defining a notification rule step.
+While sending a notification, Opsgenie matches the appropriate contact whose definition is provided within the central notification rule step.

 While sending a notification to a matched user according to a central notification template:

-If the user do not have any enabled contact with the provided method, the notification will not be sent.
+If the user does not have an enabled contact with the provided method, the notification is not sent.

-- If the user has two contact addresses with the provided method and the contact order is First, first one of the two contacts will be used.
-Similarly, if the contact order within the rule step template is Second and the user has two contact addresses, second one of the two contacts will be used.
+- If the user has two contact addresses with the provided method and the contact order is First, the first of the two contacts is used.
+Similarly, if the contact order within the rule step template is Second and the user has two contact addresses, the second of the two contacts is used.

-- If the user has only one contact address with the provided method but the contact order is Second, the only existing contact will be used instead while sending notification instead of skipping.
+- If the user has only one contact address with the provided method but the contact order is Second, the only existing contact is used instead while sending notification instead of skipping.

-After you complete configuring the notification rules of the central notification template, you can navigate back to the Settings->Central Notification Templates page and enable the setting as below:
+Complete the configuration of notification rules of the central notification template, then navigate back to the Settings->Central Notification Templates page to enable the setting as shown below:

-Please note that the matching users will receive their notifications according to the rules that you configure within the central notification template as soon as you enable.
+Please note that the matching users receive notifications according to the rules configured within the central notification template as soon as enabled.

-If there is an enabled central notification template for a user, OpsGenie will match the rule templates with the existing enabled contacts of the user and display them accordingly.
-The user will not be able to edit/delete these rules and also will not be able to add a new rule or rule step anyway.
+If there is an enabled central notification template for a user, Opsgenie matches the rule templates with the existing enabled contacts of the user and displays them accordingly.
+The user is not able to edit/delete these rules and also is not able to add a new rule or rule step anyway.

-If the user does not have an enabled contact although the central notification template requires her/him to have one, OpsGenie will display a warning accordingly.
+If the user does not have an enabled contact although the central notification template requires her/him to have one, Opsgenie displays a warning accordingly.

 If a notification rule step can not be applied to the user because of a missing/disabled contact, the violated central rule step is also displayed to user.